logo for matrixlab-examples.com

 Nonlinear Simultaneous Equations

-We’re going to develop a Matlab function to solve systems of nonlinear simultaneous equations.
 We’ll use the ‘fminsearch’ function to find the intersection of the given curves or functions with several variables.
 The method ends when a solution is found, when a maximum number of iterations is reached, or when some specifications of tolerances are met, according to the default options for fminsearch.

-For each system of nonlinear equations and starting points, we need to be aware of the solution found, the number of iterations needed, the number of function evaluations needed, and the exit flag value.
+points, we need to be aware of the solution found, the number of iterations needed, the number of function evaluations needed, and the exit flag value.
 This helps us know whether the found solution is good or bad.

 It’s important to note that this minimization or optimization function (fminsearch) doesn’t solve simultaneous equations.
 We have to adapt the system or formulate the problem in such a way that we can accomplish this.
 In this particular case, we’re going to express the nonlinear system as a scalar value, and it’s going to be reduced to its minimum value by fminsearch.
 That value will be the solution to our problem.